Indigenous Trees

 Assessing Seeds Based on the Climate Zones of the Country

-Hence, the genetic legacy's impact in Ethiopia's various climates and altitudes creates trees that, although belonging to the same species, developed a difference in genetic heritage.
-Due to this genetic climate adaptation within different regions of a country, the trees obtain their ability to deal with these different climate zones.
+Hence, the genetic legacy's impact on Ethiopia's various climates and altitudes creates trees that, although they belong to the same species, have developed a difference in genetic heritage.
+Due to this genetic climate adaptation within different regions of a country, the trees can deal with these different climate zones.
 Thus, the mistake of using the seed from a tree with its genetic origin from a moist and shady gorge as seedlings on a dry southern slope undermines these trees' ability to survive and other organisms, including humans.

 Assessing Seeds Based on the Climate Zones of the Country